Composition and Arrangement Tutorials for Music Production

 Another way to create syncopation is to use suspensions.
 A suspension is when you hold a note over from one beat to the next.
 When you sustain a note over a beat that is normally unstressed, you are creating syncopation.

-Syncopation can also be created by using different types of notes.
-For example, you can use syncopated rests, syncopated ties, and syncopated dots.
+Syncopation can also be created by using different types of notes, including syncopated rests, syncopated ties, and syncopated dots.

 Here are some examples of syncopation: